raulh82vlc/Flickr-Feed/README.md

 # Flickr Feed [![Build Status](https://travis-ci.org/raulh82vlc/FlickrFeed.svg?branch=master)](https://travis-ci.org/raulh82vlc/FlickrFeed)
 Shows latest Flickr feed images and metadata.
- This project uses *Clean architecture* by means of *Model-View-Presenter (MVP)* for the presentation layer with repository pattern and one network data source as well as `Dagger 2` for *Dependency Injection*, trying to respect *SOLID principles* as much as possible.
+ This project uses *Clean architecture* by means of *Model-View-Presenter (MVP)* for the presentation layer with repository pattern and one network data source and another cache data source as well as `Dagger 2` for *Dependency Injection*, trying to respect *SOLID principles* as much as possible.

 ## Architecture design overview
 The exchange between the different *layers* is as follows:
 - **Data layer**: from the *Repository*, which is responsible of the *data logic* and communicating results to the *Interactor*
-- **Domain layer**: from an *Interactor*, which is responsible of the *business logic* and communicating results to the *Presenter*
+- **Domain layer**: from an *Use Case*, which is responsible of the *business logic* and communicating results to the *Presenter*
 - **Presentation layer**: from the *Presenter*, which orchestrates different interactors when required and also provides the final formatted info to a passive `View` from a UI element (fragments / activities).
 Finally, this information would be passed through the UI thread.
 - All these 3 layers are tested in-depth.
 Therefore there is no need for UI testing, all the logic is tested.

 ### Features
-- Shows Flickr public feed
+- Shows the Flickr public feed as the latest 20 items uploaded by people
-- Shows detail view and its main meta data
+- Shows detail view of every feed item and its main meta data
+- The code is lowly coupled and highly cohesive to enable SOLID principles
+- TDD approach has been followed, using SOLID as a proper strategy to test small units
 - Caches images (Picasso) & content on RAM memory (Cache data source)
 - Internet connection handling when no connection